We specialise in the areas near to the beautiful city of Chania in the north west of the island.

 Crete is divided into four areas known as prefectures.
 From west to east they are: Chania, Rethymnon, Iraklio and Lassithi.
 All of our villas and houses are in the Chania area.

-Trinket hunters will not be disappointed by the wide array of goods available to buy in this region.
 Nor will foodies, who are keen to bring home local produce such as olive oil, honey or organic beauty products.
 However, the level of choice will largely be determined by where you choose to visit.

-Many of the local towns in North West Crete offer a small selection of shops selling charming hand made jewellery, arts and crafts, attractive clothing and of course the obligatory seaside items like snorkels, lilos, beach wear and so on.
+Many of the local towns in North West Crete offer a small selection of shops selling charming handmade jewellery, arts and crafts, attractive clothing and of course the obligatory seaside items like snorkels, lilos, beach wear and so on.

-For a richer shopping experience, it would be best to venture into the beautiful and bustling Chania Town where a smorgasboard of delights can be found in the form of clothes, handbags, beauty products, hand made bowls and so on.
+For a richer shopping experience, it would be best to venture into the beautiful and bustling Chania Town where a smorgasbord of delights can be found in the form of clothes, handbags, beauty products, hand made bowls and so on.
 For those wishing to base themselves around Almyrida (and neighbouring villages of Kokkino Chorio, Plaka and Kalives) it is very easy to reach Chania Town either by car (roughly 40 minutes) or a local bus service.

-Depending on where you’re staying and what you are looking to do in Crete you could spend anything from 3 days to 3 weeks on the island!
 As the largest of the Greek islands there is more to explore and do than some of the others.
 We would recommend staying for 1 week – 2 weeks so you can really take in all of the Cretan wonders while still having time to relax and enjoy the tranquil parts of the island without feeling rushed.

 It is definitely best to have an idea of the things you want to do and see before you come so you can make the best use of your time in Crete.
 If you’re struggling to think of things to do to fill your time take a look at these 5 Crete attractions you shouldn’t miss!